rwberendsen/eldiem/README.md

 such as Iceberg, Hudi, and Delta tables, is there still a need for overarching schema managment of logical data models?

+Also note that Iceberg, Hudi, and Delta do not actually offer declarative schema management.
+What they do offer is, at the cause of some operational risk, responsive, on-the-fly adaptation of existing schemas, in reaction to schema changes in upstream sources.
+In a way, this approach contrasts with the desire behind managing resources in a declarative way; the latter approach stems from a desire to oversee and govern and control the state of resources with confidence; whereas the former approach emphasizes a continuous flow of data and little human intervention, greater flexibility, perhaps at the cost of some control and governance.

 ### Iceberg

 Iceberg tables come with advanced concepts and with deep integrations with a